Skip to main content

 Wait for restart

-The server will restart to load the updated plugin.
+The server will restart to load the updated node.

-Local plugins do not support update detection.
-To pick up code changes for a local plugin, use Reload instead.
+Local nodes do not support update detection.
+To pick up code changes for a local node, use Reload instead.

-When developing a local plugin, you can reload it after making code changes without reinstalling:
+When developing a local node, you can reload it after making code changes without reinstalling:

 1